Nima-Khodabandelou/Notes/notes.md

 ##
 RMI (Remote Method Invocation)

-      for distributed application
+      for distributed app

-      allows object -> invoke methods on object in another JVM by stub (for client side) and skeleton
+      allows obj -> invoke methods on obj in another JVM by stub (for client side) and skeleton

        stub: for client side